Skip to content

 └─ 2.5: Assumption Verification

-Phase 3: Implementation Planning (STANDARD/COMPLEX only; skip if impl plan escape hatch)
+Phase 3: Implementation Planning (if needs_design OR needs_infrastructure; skip if impl plan escape hatch)

 ├─ 3.1: Subagent invokes writing-plans